muratk3n/thirdwave/en/README.md

 ---

-And WarnerMedia generated more than $9.2 billion in revenue in 2018?
+WarnerMedia generated more than $9.2 billion in revenue in 2018..?
 Enter the streaming wars...

 "Netflix reached another financial milestone at the end of 2019.
 The